JishnuTU/oracle-sql-work/Oracle Database/Managing UNDO Data.md

 The Oracle Database server saves the old value (undo data) when a process changes data in a database.
 It stores the data as it exists before modifications.
-Retained at least until the transaction is ended. ( next slide )
+Retained at least until the transaction is ended.

 UNDO Data used to support :
 - Rollback Operations